Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Accessibility and financial equilibrium

 \section{Accessibility and financial equilibrium}

 A key component of Lieb and Yngvason's approach to thermodynamics is to formulate connections between the two binary relations $\precsim$ and $\equiv$.
-In particular, we want A14:~for each state $X$ of a simple system $A$ there are states $X_0, X_1$ with $X_0 \equiv X_1$ such that $X_0 \prec X \prec X_1$.
-Intuitively the reason that this assumption is important is that it ensures that the equivalence classes of reversible accessibility and financial equilibrium ``cut across'' each other and avoid ``degeneracy''.\footnote{A thermometer is such a degenerate case--a system which varies along a single dimension, so that for all $X$, $Y$ at different temperatures $X \not\sim Y$.
+In particular, we want\footnote{{Note that A14 is a significant strengthening of A8, mentioned at the end of section~\ref{sec:accessibility}.}} 1ex {\bf Axiom A14}: For each state $X$ of a simple system $A$ there are states $X_0, X_1$ with $X_0 \equiv X_1$ and $X_0 \prec X \prec X_1$.
+1ex Intuitively the reason that this assumption is important is that it ensures that the equivalence classes of reversible accessibility and financial equilibrium ``cut across'' each other and avoid ``degeneracy''.\footnote{A thermometer is such a degenerate case--a system which varies along a single dimension, so that for all $X$, $Y$ at different temperatures $X \not\sim Y$.
 For discussion of how to deal with this case, see \cite{LY99}.
 We will introduce financial thermometers in Section~\ref{sec:thermometer}.} This assumption is crucial below in deriving what we will call the second law of thermal macroeconomics.
-Here we give a plausibility argument for this assumption in the economic context.
+Here we give a plausibility argument for this assumption in the economic context; {but the reader who is happy to accept that temperature-order and accessibility do not collapse into a single notion may wish to move directly to the next section.}

 First let $M$ be the amount of money in state $X$, $M'$ be some fraction (e.g.~$\frac12$) of $M$, and let $X_0', X_1'$ be $X \mp M' \odot$.
 Then $X_0' \prec X \prec X_1'$ because, as in Section~\ref{sec:accessibility}, we have assumed that an economy accepts a macroscopic amount of money from the trader but will not give a macroscopic amount of money back to the trader for nothing.
 Thus, the trader can just give $M'\odot$ to move $X_0'$ to $X$ and $M' \odot$ to move $X$ to $X_1'$, and each change is irreversible (so we get $\prec$).\footnote{We do allow money to flow from one economy to another, as in Section~\ref{sec:fineqm}, but we preclude the possibility that an economy will voluntarily hand over money \emph{to the trader}.}